 3. Thai Ridgeback Dog

 The Thai Ridgeback Dog is a rare and ancient breed that is known for its loyalty, protectiveness, and intelligence.
 This breed is highly alert and will bark at any unfamiliar person or animal that enters their territory.
 Thai Ridgeback Dogs are highly trainable and respond well to obedience training and protection training.
-They are also very active and energetic, making them a great choice for those who want a guard dog that can double as a working dog or a companion for outdoor activities.
+They are also very active and energetic, making them a great choice for those who want a powerful guard dog that can double as a working dog or a companion for outdoor activities.
 The breed’s average weight is around 60-75 pounds.

 4. Giant Schnauzer